 Do I need to fast?

-Please avoid eating or drinking (except water) for 6 hours before your appointment.
+Please avoid eating or drinking (except water) for a minimum of 4 hours before your appointment.

 Am I allowed to take my medication before my screening visit?

 Yes.
 Please bring any medication you take regularly with you.

 What should I wear on the day of my appointment?